-A secondary service-connected disability is a condition that is caused by or worsened by a service-connected disability.
+A secondary service-connected disability is a condition that is caused or worsened by a service-connected disability.

-The U.S. Department of Veterans Affairs (VA) will require that your primary service-connected condition caused or aggravated the condition in question.
-You will need to provide evidence demonstrating your diagnosis, as well as the progression of the secondary disease from the primary disability.
-In other words, you cannot get service-connected for a secondary condition you think you might eventually get—only for one for which you have already been diagnosed.
+For you to receive benefits, the U.S. Department of Veterans Affairs (VA) will require that your primary service-connected condition caused or aggravated the condition in question.
+You will need to provide evidence demonstrating your diagnosis as well as the progression of the secondary disease from the primary disability.
+In other words, you cannot get service-connected benefits for a secondary condition you think you might eventually get—only for one with which you have already been diagnosed.

 Secondary Service Aggravation

-Sometimes, a service-connected condition aggravates another condition which you already had.
+Sometimes, a service-connected condition aggravates another condition that you already had.

-For example, if you have hypertension, and it becomes aggravated by your service-connected diabetes, you can file a claim to get service-connected for your hypertension even if your diabetes didn’t “cause” hypertension to develop.
+For example, if you have hypertension and it becomes aggravated by your service-connected diabetes, you can generally file a claim to get service-connected benefits.

 Showing the Progression of Your Secondary Service-Connected Disability

-To establish the relationship between your service-connected condition and the secondary condition, the VA will need:
+To establish the relationship between your service-connected condition and the secondary condition, VA will need:

-- Evidence of the diagnosis of your secondary condition, and
+- Evidence of the diagnosis of your secondary condition

 - Medical nexus evidence linking your primary condition to the secondary condition.
-This evidence must provide an opinion that your secondary condition is due to or aggravated by the primary condition.
-The nexus opinion can come from a treating physician, a private doctor or a VA Compensation & Pension Examiner, but it must be from a medical professional.
+This evidence must include a qualified professional’s opinion that your secondary condition is due to or aggravated by the primary condition.
+The nexus opinion can come from a treating physician, a private doctor, or a VA Compensation & Pension Examiner, but it must be from a medical professional.

-A Veterans Disability Benefits Lawyer Can Help You File an Appeal
+A Veterans Disability Benefits Advocate Can Help You File an Appeal

-To learn more about how a veterans’ disability lawyer can help you collect benefits for your secondary service-connected disability, call (888) 392-5392.
+To connect with an advocate who can help you collect benefits for your secondary service-connected disability, call us today.